KhushiAgarwal10/KhushiAgarwal10/README.md

 ---

-## 👩‍💻 About Me
+💫 About Me

+I'm Khushi Agarwal, a Computer Science Engineering undergraduate at COER University, Roorkee, with a strong interest in Artificial Intelligence, Machine Learning, and Data Science.
+I enjoy building real-world AI solutions, exploring new technologies, and continuously improving my skills through projects, internships, and hands-on learning.
+My goal is to grow as a Machine Learning Engineer and develop innovative solutions that create meaningful impact.

+---
+🎓 Education

-🎓 **B.Tech in Computer Science Engineering (2023–2027)**
-🏫 COER University, Roorkee
+Bachelor of Technology (B.Tech) in Computer Science Engineering COER University, Roorkee

-💡 Passionate about Artificial Intelligence, Machine Learning, and Data Science.

-* 🤖 Aspiring Machine Learning Engineer
-* 🌱 Currently learning Advanced Machine Learning & MLOps
-* 📚 Building AI & Data Science projects
-* 💼 Looking for ML, AI & Data Science opportunities
-* 🎯 Goal: Build AI solutions that solve real-world problems
-* ⚡ Fun Fact: I love turning datasets into meaningful insights.
+2023 – 2027

+Currently pursuing a Bachelor's degree in Computer Science Engineering with a strong academic foundation in programming, data structures, algorithms, databases, and artificial intelligence.
+My coursework and hands-on projects have strengthened my analytical thinking and problem-solving abilities while fueling my passion for emerging technologies.

 ---